If anything, tortoises are known for their slow and deliberate movements, they aren’t exactly known to be the type of animal that will shake about

 If your tortoise is shaking its head and or the rest of its body going back and forth then the animal is likely just breathing.

-The animal moves their head are forearms when they breathes because there is no space in their rib cage to expand when breathing
+These animals move their head are forearms when they breathe because there is no space in their rib cage to expand when breathing.

-Because of this, they have a muscle in their lungs that expands and contracts to move air in and out of the animal’s body.
+To make up for the lack of space in the ribcage, tortoises have a muscle in their lungs that expands and contracts to move air in and out of the animal’s body.

-The result is that the animal will move its whole body when breathing.
+The result of this setup, the reptile will move its whole body when breathing.

-Some tortoises will only move their legs when breathing and other animal will move their whole body and this can look like shaking.
+Some tortoises will only move their legs when breathing, others will move their whole body, this can look like shaking.

 This is more visible in younger tortoises and is simply a sign that the animal is putting its body’s fuel to work.